Pallet Rack Decking Options

 We have Nashville Wire Decking in Stock and ready to ship out in 2-5 business days in all standard sizes including:

 Pallet Support channels or Crossbars are another type of pallet rack decking option.
 There are a couple different variations of pallet supports.
-Pictured above is what is referred to as a flanged crossbar.
+Pictured below is what is referred to as a flanged crossbar.
 These crossbars are meant to fit in pallet rack step beams and the flange will be tek screwed into the front and the back.

 There is also a top hat crossbar that does not come over the front of the beam and tek screws into the bottom of the step beam for a sleeker finish.